espressomd/espresso/doc/sphinx/dg.rst

 Documentation
 =============
+Please note that

-The documentation of |es| consists of three parts:
+The documentation of |es| consists of four parts:
 -  The users' guide and developers' guide are located in ``doc/sphinx``, and make use of the Sphinx Python package
 -  In-code documentation for the Python interface is located in the various files in src/python/espressomd and also makes use of the Sphinx Python package
 -  In-code documentation of the C++ core is located in the .cpp and .hpp files in ``/sr/core`` and its sub-directories and makes use of Doxygen.